ThivRajan/React-Plate/README.md

-# React Plate
+# Routing Plate

-This project is meant to be used as a template for React apps with TypeScript.
+This project is meant to be used as a template for React apps with TypeScript & routing.
 See all the branches for other React boilerplates.

-## Getting Started with React Plate
+## Getting Started with Routing Plate

 To use this template for your own project, you should update the following: